How to Install Lattice Under a Deck

 Codes, Regulations, and Permits

 Building a deck often requires a permit in many areas.
-Installing lattice on a deck may not require a permit, but you should always check with your building department for confirmation.
+Installing lattice under a deck may not require a permit, but you should always check with your building department for confirmation.

 Always wear eye and hearing protection when cutting or fastening plastic or wood lattice to a deck.